iHRIS/dockerfiles/README.md

 - [x] Single Dockerfile
 - [ ] Tags builds for Docker hub -- `bzr log -r-1 -q | sed -n 2p | awk '{print ($2)}'`
 - [ ] Update when object storage is added to iHRIS
-- [ ] Rewrite paths to be simpler
+- [ ] Rewrite paths to be simpler - may not need to do this
-- [ ] Use php-fpm container, preferably alpine
+- [ ] Use php-fpm container, preferably alpine: This is working with Apache as webserver (vhosts in repo) but not with Caddy or Nginx.
+Code fixes to make it work in iHRIS are in 4.3-dev not the pushed images.